EinLinuus/gridwave/README.md

 > Notice: gridwave is still in early development and might not be suitable for production use.
 Use at your own risk.
 > If you *do* use gridwave in a project and run into any issues, please let me know by opening an issue.
 Thank you! 💚

+See [this example on CodePen](https://codepen.io/EinLinuus/pen/qBeevBE) for a quick demo, or head to [this code snippet](#complete-example) for a very basic example.

 - [Installation](#installation)
 - [HTML Structure](#html-structure)
 - [Initialization](#initialization)